joeri2001/joeri2001/README.md

-### Hello 👋 my name is Joeri and I'm a fullstack developer.
+### Hello 👋 my name is Joeri and I'm a web and game developer.